1st Confederate States Congress: Senate

 Preceding the names in the list below are Senate class numbers, which indicate the cycle of their terms.
 In this Congress, all senators were newly elected.
-Senators of Class 1 served a two-year term, expiring at the end of this Congress, requiring a new election for the 1864–1870 term.
+Senators of Class 1 served a two-year term, expiring at the end of this Congress, requiring a new election for the six-year term,1864–1870.
 Class 2 senators served what was intended to be a four-year term, due to end on the expiry of the next Congress in 1866.
 Class 3 senators were meant to serve a six-year term, due to expire at the end of the Third Confederate Congress in 1868.
 As the Confederate Congress lasted less than four full years, the distinction between classes 2 and 3 was ultimately academic.

-The members of the classes were selected by the drawing of lots, which was done during the meeting of the Senate on February 21, 1862.
+The members of the classes were selected by drawing of lots, which was done during the meeting of the Senate on February 21, 1862.

+The class is indicated before the name.